Federated Generation of Synthetic RNA-seq Data: Preliminaries

 \subsection{Secure Multiparty Computation for Input Privacy}

 Secure multiparty computation (MPC) is an umbrella term for cryptographic approaches that allow two or more parties to jointly compute a specified output from distributed private information without revealing it to one another \cite{CDN2015}.
 In this paper, we follow the ``MPC as a service'' paradigm, where data holders delegate the computations to a set of non-colluding, but otherwise non-trusted servers.
+We assume the existence of secure communication channels between the servers (parties), as is standard in the MPC threat model.
 We adopt secret-sharing based MPC where each data holder encrypts their private data $x$ by splitting it into shares (see below for an example) and distributing the shares among a set of MPC servers $\mathcal{S} = \{S_1, S_2, \dots, S_K\}$.
 Though $x$ can be reconstructed when all shares are combined, none of the MPC servers by themselves learn anything about the value of $x$.
 These servers run MPC protocols to jointly perform computations over the secret shares, in our case computations for generating synthetic data.
 As all computations are done over the secret shares, the servers do not learn the values of the inputs nor of intermediate results, i.e., MPC provides \textit{input privacy}.